Parnidis Dune: Tourism

-Due to the fragility of the moving sand, the visitors' tracks were constructed and certain areas are specifically marked where walking is prohibited.
+Due to the fragility of the moving sand, paths were constructed for visitors to follow, and walking is prohibited in certain areas.

 As of 2016, experts estimated the allowable recreational limit to be 25 dune visitors per square meter in half a day.

 Sundial

-By the observation deck there is a large granite sundial built in 1995 on the top of the dune.
-The sundial is around a stone pillar 13.8 m high.
+Near the observation deck is a large granite sundial built in 1995 on the top of the dune.
+The sundial's gnomon is a stone pillar 13.8 m high.
 It also includes small steps covered with granite slabs, carved with hour and half-hour notches, as well as one notch for each month, and four additional notches for solstices and equinoxes.
-The sundial was rebuilt in 2011 following storm damage.
-The place where the sundial pillar was broken is clearly seen after its reconstruction.
+The sundial was rebuilt in 2011 following storm damage, which broke the gnomon.
+The place where the gnomon was broken is clearly seen after its reconstruction.